Pope Eugene II

-Pope Eugene II (Eugenius II; died 27 August 827) was the bishop of Rome and ruler of the Papal States from 6 June 824 to his death on 27 August 827.
+Pope Eugene II (Eugenius II; died 27 August 827) was the bishop of Rome and leader of the Papal States from 6 June 824 until his death.

 A native of Rome, he was chosen by nobles to succeed Paschal I as pope despite the clergy and the people favoring Zinzinnus.
 The influence of the Carolingian Franks on the selection of popes was then firmly established.
 Pope Eugene convened a council at Rome in 826 to condemn simony and suspend untrained clergy.
 It was decreed that schools were to be established at cathedral churches and other places to give instruction in sacred and secular literature.
 His involvement in the Byzantine Iconoclasm controversy was largely inconsequential.

 Early career

 In earlier editions of the Liber Pontificalis Eugene is said to have been the son of Boemund, but in the more recent and more accurate editions, his father's name is not given.
 While he was archpriest of St Sabina on the Aventine, and was said to have fulfilled most conscientiously the duties of his position.
 Eugene is described by his biographer as simple and humble, learned and eloquent, handsome and generous, a lover of peace, and wholly occupied with the thought of doing what was pleasing to God.